 |Course Date Info:|

 This course is designed for students with little to no background in photography.
-Students are required to bring their own digital single lens reflex camera with them to camp.
-More information on that is below, in the “What to Bring” section.
+Students are required to have their own digital single lens reflex camera with them for the camp.
+More information on that is below, in the “What You Need” section.

-Students are required to bring their own digital single lens reflex (DSLR) camera, along with the accompanying camera manual (if available), battery charger, and computer interface cables (USB).
-Students should also bring a memory card that fits their camera; we recommend 8GB or higher, since we will often be out shooting all day.
+Students are required to have their own digital single lens reflex (DSLR) camera, along with the accompanying camera manual (if available), battery charger, and computer interface cables (USB).